saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

 #### Verifying

-Now its time to verify and enforce that only verified image are used in our environments, to verify your just built container image.
+Now it's time to verify and enforce that only verified images are used in our environments, to verify your just-built container image.

 Run the following cosign verify command on your local system.